joshm21/apps-script-crud-template/README.md

 # apps-script-crud-template
-Turn any sheet into a web crud app in 5 minutes.
+Turn any sheet into a crud app + rest api in 5 minutes.

 # features
 * 5 minute setup (see below)
-* create, read, update, delete
+* create, read, update, delete via webpage or rest api
 * locks to prevent concurrent edits
 * text, textarea, number, date, and select fields supported
 * easy to understand (~200 lines of code + html)